John Calvin and Grace

 Irresistible Grace

-Calvinism argues that by a secret and special operation of the Holy Spirit, God’s grace is poured forth upon the elect.
+Calvin argued that God’s grace is poured out upon the elect by a secret and special operation of the Holy Spirit.
 Since the extension of this grace is an act of divine power, it cannot be resisted any more than the original creation could have resisted the creative might of the Lord (Hodge 1960, 688).

 Unconditional Grace

 Calvinists argue that grace is given to the elect unconditionally.
-If such is the case, then there is absolutely nothing that one must do in order to receive salvation—not even believe.
+If such is the case, then there is absolutely nothing that one must do to receive salvation—not even believe.

 One writer states: